Watch a quick demo or schedule time with us.

 Make sure your work feels like a natural extension of your company’s existing visual presence and persona.

 Once you’ve put your beautiful one pager out there, you will want to know how effective it is.
 That means focusing on improving your conversion rates.
 The sales tools available through Content Camel will help you track the impact of your content as your team activates on the new datasheet assets.
-Beyond organizing all your marketing and sales content (like one pagers!), you will get engagement analytics for all your content, plus suggestions to improve for maximum impact.
+Beyond organizing all your marketing one pagers and sales content (along with everything else), you will get engagement analytics for all your content, plus suggestions to improve for maximum impact.

 Before we wrap up here, let’s take a quick look at a great example of a marketing one pager (or datasheet, sellsheet, fact sheet - whatever you call it internally) from Zendesk.

 In the example one pager, we see that it hits on a lot of the points we’ve covered, but there’s still opportunities for improvement (always!):